emipa606/Aquarium/README.md

 - Made the fish move smoother and more fish-like
 - Made the selector to add fish only show available fish
 - Added selectable sand and decorations in the tanks
-- Added a "Add random fish" function
+- Added a "Add random fish" option
 - Made the beauty of the tanks based on the fish inside the tank
 - Food and cleanliness will not degrade with no fish in the tanks
 - Added a "Nothing"-option to the tank decor